batichico/samuelegoitz/README.md

 -  👨🏽‍💻 I’m currently working as Software Developer
 - 🕰 Free time: Creation of bots for Telegram
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning MongoDB and Google Cloud
 - 💬 Ask me about Python, Telegram bots
 - 📫 How to reach me: samuel.guibert.sevillano@gmail.com